🎨 2023 Annual Art Auction – Tickets on sale now

 Learn more

-Our mural project was designed and developed in such a professional and thoughtful way by Artist for Kids Culture that it stimulated thoughtfulness, excitement, and real engagement from the children, the school, the local community, and us.
-The kids felt rightfully proud of their contribution, building their sense of self-efficacy and community.
+"Our mural project was designed and developed in such a professional and thoughtful way by Artist for Kids Culture that it stimulated thoughtfulness, excitement, and real engagement from the children, the school, the local community, and us.
+The kids felt rightfully proud of their contribution, building their sense of self-efficacy and community."

-Our approach to murals
+Our approach to printed murals (hoarding)

 Step 1.
 We co-design the brief